Carla Rotolo: Later life

 Right after the Dylan bootleg release, Rotolo moved to Sardinia, Italy, to look after her aged mother and step-father.
-She made two extensive trips back to the States in 1998 and 2005 visiting friends and relatives.
+She made two extensive trips back to the States in 1998 and 2005, visiting friends and relatives.

-In July and August 2014 Carla Rotolo was portrayed by actress Jaime Babbitt in the Larry Mollin play Search: Paul Clayton – A True Tale of Love, Folk Music and Betrayal at the Martha's Vineyard Playhouse in Vineyard Haven, Massachusetts.
+In 2014, Carla Rotolo was portrayed by actress Jaime Babbitt in the Larry Mollin play Search: Paul Clayton – A True Tale of Love, Folk Music and Betrayal at the Martha's Vineyard Playhouse in Vineyard Haven, Massachusetts.

 Rotolo continued to be politically active while living abroad and took part in several conservationist rallies and other efforts to bring awareness to the plight of animals and the natural environment.
-She staunchly supported of the World Wildlife Fund and Doctors Without Borders as well as many other causes.
+She staunchly supported the World Wildlife Fund and Doctors Without Borders, as well as many other causes.

+Death

 Rotolo died from a bad fall in the kitchen of her condo in Santa Teresa di Gallura and was buried September 3, 2014, at the Buoncammino Cemetery outside of town.